ansys/openapi-common/doc/source/user_guide/index.rst

 ..
 [2] When installed as ``pip install ansys-openapi-common[linux-kerberos]``.
 ..
 [3] When installed as ``pip install ansys-openapi-common[oidc]``.

-HTTPS Certificates
+HTTPS certificates
 ------------------

 The ``requests`` library uses the ``certifi`` package to verify TLS certificates instead of a local system certificate store.
 These means only TLS certificates signed by a public CA can be verified by ``requests`` in its default configuration.
-If you need to verify internally-signed TLS certificates, there are two recommended approaches:
+If you need to verify internally signed TLS certificates, there are two recommended approaches:

 pip-system-certs
 ~~~~~~~~~~~~~~~~